Skip to main content

 Filter scripts by workspace name

-In Bun, the --filter flag accepts a glob pattern, and will run the command concurrently for all workspace packages with a name that matches the pattern, respecting dependency order.
+In Bun, the --filter flag accepts a glob pattern and runs the command concurrently for every workspace package whose name matches it, respecting dependency order.

 bun --filter 'lib-*' my-script